 One avenue for finally getting the upper hand in the fight against malaria?
 RNA vaccination, using some of the same principles as the Moderna and Pfizer/BioNTech coronavirus vaccines.
-For the past five years, researchers have been working to bring RNA vaccines to the fight against malaria.
+For the past seven years, researchers have been working to bring RNA vaccines to the fight against malaria.
 In 2018, one team at the Yale School of Medicine published early results suggesting that their RNA vaccine approach showed promise — in mice.
-Last month, a patent was approved for their approach.
+In February 2021, a patent was approved for their approach.

 What makes the new developments on malaria vaccines especially exciting is that malaria is incredibly difficult to vaccinate against.
 The disease is carried in mosquito bites and caused by a parasite, typically P. falciparum, and the parasite has a variety of tactics to evade the immune system.
 For many diseases, once a person has beaten them, they’ll never catch them again; this isn’t true for malaria — it’s possible to catch it over and over.

-Despite decades of research, only one malaria vaccine so far has passed muster.
-It has fairly low efficacy — below 30 percent for those over the age of 5 after one year — and requires a series of four shots, which makes it a challenge to administer in poor, rural areas where malaria often hits the hardest.
+Despite decades of research, only two malaria vaccines so far have passed muster.
+The first to be approved has fairly low efficacy — below 30 percent for those over the age of 5 after one year — and requires a series of four shots, which makes it a challenge to administer in poor, rural areas where malaria often hits the hardest.
 This April, two countries provisionally approved a more effective version of this vaccine; however, the results of that immunization’s latest clinical trial have yet to be published.

 Most vaccines use a dead or inactivated disease agent.
 RNA vaccines work differently: They inject the RNA instructions that our cells use to produce proteins.
 The cells then produce the proteins themselves and develop an immune response from there.